Julian Knight (murderer)

+It was claimed that the motive for Knight's actions was military heroism, while impaired judgement due to the consumption of alcohol on the day of the massacre, social exclusion, and financial instability were also influencing factors.

+Incarcerated initially in the maximum-security Pentridge, Barwon, and Port Phillip prisons, he was moved to the medium-security Loddon Prison in 2025 as a result of prison closures.

-Knight is incarcerated in the maximum security Port Phillip Prison in Truganina near Melbourne.
-He would have been eligible for parole in 2014 except that the Victorian government passed and approved of legislation which ensures that he is kept in jail until he dies, is in immediate danger of dying, or is so incapacitated that he no longer poses a danger to others.
-Knight has challenged the validity of the legislation many times, but lost his final appeal to the High Court in August 2017.
+Knight was eligible for parole in May 2014.
+However, approximately six weeks earlier, the Victorian Government, in response to community pressure, enacted legislation that was specifically designed "…to protect the community from Julian Knight by keeping him in jail until he can pose no threat…" The provisions allowed for release if Knight is in immediate danger of dying, or is so incapacitated that he no longer poses a danger to others.
+Knight's application for parole was declined and he appealed the validity of the legislation many times, including before the full bench of the High Court of Australia where, in August 2017, his case was dismissed.

+A vexatious litigant, Knight was, in 2016, banned for life from commencing proceedings in the Victorian court system.

 Early life

 Julian Knight is the eldest of three children.
-When he was ten days old he was adopted by a family with strong army ties.
+When he was ten days old, he was adopted by a family with strong army ties.
 Knight moved often as a child, living in Melbourne, Puckapunyal, and also abroad in Malaysia, Hong Kong, and Singapore.
-In early 1975, Knight's family settled in Laverton, Victoria and he attended Laverton Primary School until the end of 1978.
+In early 1975, Knight's family settled in the Victorian town of Laverton, and he attended Laverton Primary School until the end of 1978.
 His parents divorced in 1980 when he was 12.
-He then attended Westbourne Grammar School, Fitzroy High School, and later Melbourne High School, a selective secondary school with entry by academic examination.
-An entry written by students in the 1985 Melbourne High School yearbook says: Julian 'Swapo' Knight inherited the role of "cadet unit looney and chief political agitator".
-While at Westbourne, he was known for his fascination with guns and the military with strong interests in Nazi Germany and World War II.
+He then attended Westbourne Grammar, Fitzroy High, and later Melbourne High schools.
+While at school, he was known for his fascination with guns and the military.
 In 1986, he attended La Trobe University to study French, German history, and politics.

 Military career

-Knight joined the Australian Army Cadets aged 14 and served in two cadet units, the Norwood Secondary College Cadet Unit and the Melbourne HSCU.
-He later enlisted in the Army Reserve at the age of 17 while still in high school, serving as a trooper in the 4th/19th Prince of Wales's Light Horse Regiment, an armoured reconnaissance unit.
-Knight entered the Royal Military College, Duntroon on 13 January 1987 at the age of 18.
+Knight joined the Australian Army Cadets aged 14 and served in two school cadet units, at Norwood Secondary and Melbourne High.
+He later enlisted in the Army Reserve at the age of 17 while in high school, serving as a trooper in the 4th/19th Prince of Wales's Light Horse Regiment, an armoured reconnaissance unit.
+Knight entered the Royal Military College, Duntroon on 13 January 1987, aged 18 years.
 While a military career had long been a dream, he performed poorly at studies and gained good results only in weapons expertise exercises.
-Knight was advised to leave the army in July 1987 after an incident in which he stabbed his superior, a sergeant, while drinking.
+Knight resigned from the Army with effect from 24 July 1987 after an incident in which he stabbed his superior, a sergeant, while drinking.
+Knight later claimed that he was subjected to hazing whilst at Duntroon.